snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 The file `~/.ssh/iblservers` is your private key.
 Be sure not to share its contents with anyone;
 The `~/.ssh/iblservers.pub` file is your public key, which you will add to the `~/.ssh/authorized_keys` file of all servers using the `ssh-copy-id` command.

-Although you can use the same key pair to access all servers, it's safer to create a separate key pair for accessing the gateway.
+You can use the same key pair to access all servers.
+However, it's safer to create a separate key pair for accessing the gateway.
 We highly recommend following this practice, and the rest of this tutorial will assume that you have created a separate key pair for accessing the gateway:

 ```shell
 ssh-keygen -t ed25519 -C "From my PC" -f ~/.ssh/sshgwLeidenuniv